LucaSofronie/WhatsApp-Web/README.md

 - Real-time messaging using the WaAPI service.
 - Simple and intuitive user interface similar to WhatsApp.
 - Supports sending messages to individual contacts.
-- Automatic synchronization with WaAPI for seamless messaging experience.
+- Automatic synchronization with WaAPI for a seamless messaging experience.

 ## Setup